 For all of the discussions and focus on veterans, the assistance, and the studies, one military group has somehow gone relatively unnoticed: children.
-Children of military families bear a tremendous burden when parents are deployed and again when they return, yet the resources available to them, their families and their schools are scant.

 “There are so many wonderful entities that support our veterans and even their spouses, but we’re the first of its kind whose sole purpose is to advocate and educate on behalf of the children,” said Maria Phillips, founder of the nonprofit Kids Of America's Heroes and its current program manager.

 By PEGGY MCCARTHY and CONN.
 HEALTH I-TEAM WRITER

 Maria Phillips of Clinton, whose father served in World War II, said she and her siblings have mental health issues that include anxiety, depression and obsessive-compulsive disorder, which she called “collateral damage” from their father.
 She said he had what was then called “shell shock” with symptoms similar to what is now identified as PTSD and traumatic brain injury.